 As said above, Photoshop is meant to heavily manipulate images.
 With that piece of software, nothing is impossible.
 Photoshop is the industry standard for image editing, it is so present on the market that the term “this is photoshopped” has been coined as a slang term for images which were modified.

 Side note: Adobe has an own section on their website explaining how the Photoshop trademark must and must not be used:

 Correct: The image was enhanced using Adobe® Photoshop® software.

 Incorrect: The image was photoshopped.”

 Well, how to grasp what Photoshop can do in one sentence ?
-With Photoshop you can copy image parts, merge them with other images and create pictures which would be impossible to shoot.
+With Photoshop you can copy image parts, merge them with other images and create pictures which would be impossible to shoot in camera.
 You can make people disappear out of images or add something to an image.
 There is virtually no restriction what you can do with Photoshop.
 Images talk more than words, so check out worth1000.com .
 This is a contest website, where a task is given (e.g. a picture is presented) and you are to modify the picture in any way possible.
 Want to see a chameleon in plate armor ?
 Want to see a mechanical leapfrog riding a hovering scooter (there is also a making of of this image) ?

 Another brilliant example for how Photoshop is used professionally is presented on the website of UK-based photographer Robin Preston.
 Robin has done many ad campaigns for big name companies.
 Check out his website.

 Anything is possible with Photoshop.
 That is – If you know how to use it.
 The internet is full of so-called “Photoshop disasters”.
 Check out this blog and you will see what I mean.